Frank McGuigan: Club

-Underage level
+County underage level

-In 1971, he was part of the Tyrone minor (under 18) team that defeated Fermanagh in the Ulster minor final.

-The next year, 1972, McGuigan's inter-county contributions really started coming to the fore.
-He captained the minor team to another Ulster final victory, and eventually to the All-Ireland Minor Final.
-He also won the U-21 Ulster Championship, and came on as a substitute in the Tyrone Senior team in the Ulster Final.
+In 1971, McGuigan was part of the Tyrone minor (under 18) team that defeated Fermanagh in the Ulster minor final.
+The next year McGuigan captained the minor team to another Ulster final victory and eventually to the All-Ireland final.
+He also won an Ulster U-21 Championship medal.

-Early senior career
+Senior career

-McGuigan rose to the captaincy of the Tyrone Senior team, at the age of just nineteen leading the team to the 1973 Ulster Championship for the first time since 1957.
+McGuigan came on as a substitute for the Senior team in the 1972 Ulster final, which Tyrone lost to Donegal; he was captain the following year, at the age of just nineteen, when Tyrone won the Ulster Championship for the first time since 1957.